yashokuu/blockAccess/Readme.md

    - Reads `access.txt` to determine rules.
    - Grants access to countries marked as `allow`.
    - Denies access to countries marked as `block`.
-   - Overrides other rules for countries marked as `superuser`.
+   - Overrides other rules for countries marked as `only`.
 5. **Response**: Displays a message based on the access decision.

 ---